freedom-signal/wordpress-base/README.md

 Whenever you run `composer install` locally, the theme simply gets symlinked into the correct WordPress directory.
 That means any changes you make to the theme in the `themes/` directory will immediately be applied to your running site.

 ## Updating WordPress and Plugins

+In order to ensure that the app remains the same across all deployments, installing plugins through the admin panel is disabled intentionally.
+You must all all plugins and changes to the site to the code base here and have it redeployed.

 To update all dependencies: